elyra-ai/canvas/docs/pages/05-faq.md

     That’s the way markdown works.
 It removes white space in the entered text.
 For example, if you enter similar text into  a comment in a GitHub issue and look at the preview you’ll see the whitespace is removed.

-	Common-canvas is using a third party library to convert what the user enters to the HTML that is displayed so the removal of whitespace is not under its control.
+	Common Canvas is using a third party library to convert what the user enters to the HTML that is displayed so the removal of whitespace is not under its control.

     However, Comments support the ability to enter HTML directly into the markdown text.
 HTML can be used to preserve whitespace and do many other styling and customizations to the text.